-Phostoxin® is prepared in two spherical shapes.
-The rounded tablets weigh approximately 3 grams and release 1 gram of hydrogen phosphide gas.
-They are about 16 mm in diameter and are bulk packaged in re-closable aluminum flasks containing 100, 333, or 500 tablets each.
-The pellets weigh approximately 0.6 gram and release 0.2 gram of hydrogen phosphide gas.
-They are about 10mm in diameter and are also packaged in re-closable flasks containing about 1666 or 2500 pellets.
+The Phostoxin® Prepac Rope is a gas-permeable blister pack, porous on both sides, containing 1056 Phostoxin® Round Tablets.
+The Rope measures roughly (20.32 cm) 8 inches wide by (6.55 meters) 21.5 feet long and is composed of 32 interconnected Phostoxin® Tablet Prepacs, each Prepac containing 33 round tablets.
+The Tablet Prepacs are approximately (10.16 cm x 40.6 cm) 4 by 16 inches and are arranged in 16 rows of 2 Prepacs abreast in the Rope.
+The standard Prepac Rope will liberate 1056g of hydrogen phosphide gas, although they may be special made in smaller or larger sizes.
+The Phostoxin® Prepac Ropes are packed in gas-tight (24.6 liters) 6.5 gallon metal pails, 2 Ropes per pail.

-Upon exposure to air, aluminum phosphide tablets and pellets begin to react with atmospheric moisture to produce small quantities of hydrogen phosphide gas.
+Upon opening the steel pail, atmospheric moisture penetrates the porous fleece material on the top and bottom of the Phostoxin® Prepac Rope.
+The Phostoxin® tablets then begin to react to produce small quantities of hydrogen phosphide gas which diffuses out through the fleece into the surrounding space.
 This reaction starts slowly, gradually accelerates and then tapers off again as the aluminum phosphide is spent.
-Phostoxin® pellets react somewhat faster than do the tablets.
-The rates of decomposition of the tablets and pellets will vary depending upon moisture and temperature conditions.
-For example, when moisture and temperature of the fumigated commodity are high, decomposition of Phostoxin® may be complete in less than 3 days.
+The rate of decomposition of the Prepac Rope will vary depending upon moisture and temperature conditions.
+For example, when moisture and temperature are high, decomposition of Phostoxin® may be complete in less than 3 days.
 At lower ambient temperatures and relative humidity levels, however, decomposition of Phostoxin® may require 5 days or more.

-After decomposition, Phostoxin® leaves a grey-white powder composed almost entirely of aluminum hydroxide.
-This will cause no problems if the fumigant has been added directly to a commodity such as grain or bulk animal feed.
-However, the spent powder must usually be retrieved for disposal after space fumigations.
-If properly exposed, the spent Phostoxin® will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
-While not considered a hazardous waste, partially spent residual from incompletely exposed Phostoxin® may require special care.
+After decomposition, Phostoxin® leaves a grey-white powder composed almost entirely of aluminum hydroxide and other approved inert ingredients.
+This powder will be retained inside the fleece of the Prepac Rope and may be retrieved after fumigation so as not to contaminate the treated commodity.
+If properly exposed, the spent Phostoxin® Prepac Rope will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
+This is not considered a hazardous waste.
+However, partially spent residual from incompletely exposed Phostoxin® Prepac Rope may require special care.
 Precautions and instructions for further deactivation and disposal will be given later in this Applicator's Manual.

-Phostoxin® tablets and pellets are supplied in gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
-Once opened for fumigation, the aluminum flasks of tablets or pellets may be tightly resealed and stored for future use.
-Storage and handling instructions will be given in detail later in the Applicators Manual.
+Phostoxin® Prepac Ropes are supplied in resealable gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
+Do not expose Ropes to the atmosphere any longer than is necessary prior to fumigation.
+Storage and handling instructions will be given in detail later in the Applicator's Manual.